TokyoWarfare/Osmo-GPS-Controller-Extended/docs/Q&A.md

 On the camera, pull down the menu, tap **Settings**, go to **Wireless Connection**, ensure that wireless connection is enabled, and reset the connection.

-## 13. Osmo Action 4 FFF4 NOTIFY Not Receiving Messages?
+## 13. FFF4 NOTIFY Not Receiving Messages?

-Under FFF4 NOTIFY, Osmo Action 4 and Osmo Action 5 Pro behave slightly differently: Osmo Action 5 Pro sends some frames starting with `0x55` (which can be ignored), whereas Osmo Action 4 does not.
+Under FFF4 NOTIFY, Osmo Action 4 and Osmo Action 5 Pro behave slightly differently: Osmo Action 5 Pro sends some frames starting with `0x55` (which can be ignored, only frames starting with 0xAA need to be parsed), whereas Osmo Action 4 does not.

 It is recommended to use a Bluetooth debugging tool to monitor Osmo Action 4 -> FFF4 NOTIFY in real time, and then send commands to FFF5 for testing.
 The test command frames can be referenced from the connection request frames in the `connect_cmd_frame.txt` file, or constructed and tested using `connect_cmd_frame_builder.c`.